ORVYL and WYLBUR: Advantages and disadvantages

 ORVYL and WYLBUR first became available in 1967–68, before TSS/360, TSO, or any other official time-sharing solution from IBM.
 This was roughly the same time that third-party time-sharing systems such as MTS became available and the under the radar development effort of CP-67 at IBM's own Cambridge Scientific Center took place.
 WYLBUR had the additional advantage that it could be used in conjunction with IBM's mainstream operating system, OS/360.

 WYLBUR is a single-address-space system, unlike TSO.
 This conserved memory in the days when memory was precious.
 So even when TSO was available, organizations seeking to minimize memory use would often keep some or even a majority of their users on WYLBUR rather than letting them use the TSO interactive environment.

-WYLBUR provides compressed Partitioned Data Sets (PDSs, aka libraries) to save disk space.
+WYLBUR provides compressed Partitioned Data Sets (PDSs, libraries) to save disk space.
 In MVS, source code is typically stored as a sequence of card images (80 character lines).
 If a line contained only one or just a few characters, 80 characters were still used to store that line.
 Even when data, e.g., source code, are stored as variable blocked (VB), space could be wasted on strings of embedded blanks.
 WYLBUR implements stream-oriented storage of text in PDSs, (and sequential data sets) so that a one character line might only take 16 characters (line length, offset, chunk length, character) rather than 80 to store.
 WYLBUR, or an external program run via JCL, was used to convert files to and from the WYLBUR EDIT format.

 Although TSO allows a user to do more than a locked-down WYLBUR system did, it is possible to write WYLBUR Exec scripts that execute batch jobs to perform functions that ordinarily would have required a TSO account, filling a batch job skeleton out with parameters, submitting the batch job, retrieving the output and displaying it on the screen.

 WYLBUR has some security advantages over TSO, and some disadvantages.
 Advantages include: